 Putting this together, we finally get these estimates:

-The increases range from a factor of 3 to a factor of 16.
+This increases the benefits estimated by Kristensen et al. by between a factor of 3 and a factor of 16.

-There's a bunch of other studies that I didn't include here, either because they weren't placebo-controlled or because the study population was already having particular medical issues.
+There's a bunch of other studies that I didn't include here, either because they weren't placebo-controlled or because the study population had specific medical issues.

 There’s a bunch of studies I didn’t use.
 One is ALLHAT-LLT (2002), which 10,355 North Americans who were 55 or older with moderately high cholesterol and triglycerides that weren’t too high (LDL-C between 120 and 189 mg/dL and triglycerides less than 350 mg/d).
 They gave people either 40mg/d pravastatin or usual care.